BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 Building the Hello World example
 ----------------------------------

+This section describes how to build the *Hello World* example.
+The approach described here can be applied to the other examples available in this release.

-The following command will build the Hello World example:
+The following command will build the *Hello World* example:

     > .\bin\prj build machine-rpi3b.example.hello